DyuthiVivek/VR_Project2_IMT2022018_523_572/README.md

 ### Challenges Encountered

 - We initially used only the metadata without the image for dataset curation.
-We observed that the model hallucinated and created questions that could not be answered by simple looking at the image.
+We observed that the model hallucinated and created questions that could not be answered by simply looking at the image.
 Baseline evaluation gave a low accuracy.
 We resolved this by giving the image as an input during dataset curation.
 - We faced API rate limits while using Gemini, especially since we gave the image as an input.
 We resolved this by using several API keys in rotation.